FiligranHQ/xtm-browser-extension/docs/features.md

 3. Additional threat actors, campaigns, and techniques are suggested
 4. Review and select entities to include

+### AI Relationship Resolution
+AI can identify relationships between detected entities:
+1. Select entities for import
+2. Click **Resolve Relationships with AI**
+3. AI analyzes page context to find relationships
+4. Relationships are displayed with confidence levels and explanations
+5. Select which relationships to include in import

 ## Context Menu

 Right-click on any page to access: